drop2jyoti/Estimation-of-Obesity-Levels/README.md

          - Number of Meals (Num_Meals)
          - Family History of Obesity (Yes)

-      For higher levels of obesity (Obesity levels 1, 2, and 3) the following features are the main indicators in predicting obesity:
+      For higher levels of obesity (Obesity levels I, II, and III) the following features are the main indicators in predicting obesity:

          - Gender
          - Age